Rmiddaugh10/advanced_osint/docs/timeline.md

 # OSINT Framework Development Roadmap

 This document outlines the development roadmap for the OSINT Framework.
 It serves as a guide for both current development status and future plans.
-Whether you're interested in contributing or simply want to understand the project's direction, this roadmap will help you understand our progress and priorities.
+Whether you're interested in contributing or simply want to understand the project's direction, this roadmap will help you understand progress and priorities.

 ## Phase 1: Core Framework Development
 Estimated Timeline: 4-6 weeks